thehunmonkgroup/raspberry-paper-to-cot-pipeline/lwe/config/profiles/default/templates/raspberry-cot-refine.md

 Using the academic paper as a reference, and the critique as instructive guidance, you will create a refined and improved question, chain of reasoning, and answer.

-{% include "raspberry-cot-voice.md" %}

-This perspective should be maintained even when refining an existing chain of reasoning and answer.
-While the academic paper serves as the source of facts and evidence, all reasoning should be presented as direct observations and insights rather than citations or references to the paper.

 ### REFINEMENT REQUIREMENTS
 Your task is to improve the existing question, chain of reasoning, and answer by:
 1. Ensuring accuracy to the paper: